1 Corinthians 4:1-7:40

 Bible.org's commentary on today's readings in First Corinthians titled "Sex and the Spiritual Christian" is at this link, "The Relationship Between Spirituality and Sexuality" is at this link, and "Spirituality and the Status Quo" is at this link.

-Worship God: Today's readings reminded me of Michael W. Smith's song "Open The Eyes Of My Heart:"
+Worship God: Today’s readings reminded me of the MercyMe song "On Our Way:"

 Please join us in memorizing and meditating on a verse of Scripture this week: "But now I am writing to you that you must not associate with any who claim to be fellow believers but are sexually immoral or greedy, idolaters or slanderers, drunkards or swindlers.
 With such persons do not even eat."
 1 Corinthians 5:11 TNIV